PavelKriz/PavelKriz.github.io/_posts/2026-04-12-introducing-terrainforge.md

 I wanted to export terrain to 3d print it, I was searching for an app to do it, but havent found anything ideal.
 I found both [Terrain2STL](https://jthatch.com/Terrain2STL/) and [TouchTerrain](https://touchterrain.geol.iastate.edu/) but both with its limitations, they do the job, but it was a great area for improvements.

-> **NOTE 🗒️:** After finishing prototype of that project i found [Map2model](https://map2model.com/) which is great and modern solution.
-However I could not find a source code, so **lets be this a valuable insight of open source code** for anyone wanting to experiment with similar projects.
+> **NOTE 🗒️:** After finishing the prototype of that project i found [Map2model](https://map2model.com/) which is a great and modern solution.
+However I could not find a source code, so **let's be this a valuable insight of open source code** for anyone wanting to experiment with similar projects.

-## That is ho how its made
+## That's how it's made

 The app is made to be simple and intuitive, both in use and design.
 To a reader it is then no-brainer it follows two layered architecture.